 Constipation is a common condition that affects people of all ages.
 It’s often characterized by infrequent bowel movements, difficulty passing stool, and a feeling of incomplete evacuation.
 While there are numerous remedies available, one natural option gaining attention is saffron.
-In this article, we will explore how saffron may help with constipation, its benefits for digestive health, and how to incorporate it into your daily routine.
+In this article, we will explore how saffron may help with constipation and what does saffron taste like, its benefits for digestive health, and how to incorporate it into your daily routine.

 Understanding Constipation